 Cubes of tender beef brisket are lightly tossed in butter with leeks, celery and carrots, then sour cream is added to bind everything together.
 The creamy beef and vegetables are spooned into ramekins, covered and sealed with pie crust, and baked until the filling is bubbly and the crust is golden.
-The pot pie is served straight from the oven.
-When you cut through the crust, you hear and feel the crackle of the flaky pasty then out comes a burst of aromatic steam from the hot filling.
+The beef brisket and sour cream pot pie is served straight from the oven.
+When you cut through the crust, you hear and feel the crackle of the flaky pastry then out comes a burst of aromatic steam from the hot filling.
 Oh, it’s delicious!

-- 1 and 1/2 c. of diced braised beef brisket
+- 1 and 1/2 cups diced braised beef brisket

 - 3 leeks (white and light green portions only), finely sliced

 - 3 celery stalks chopped

 - salt to taste

 - single pie crust (get the recipe for a double pie crust; note that you only need half of that)